"""Unified threshold optimization for binary and multiclass classification.

 threshold, score = _generic_sort_scan(labels, scores, metric, weights, operator)

-from .core import Task
+from .validation import make_binary_predictor

 return OptimizationResult(